Ubunifu-Tech/Paw-Match-Backend/README.md

 ## 🖼️ Image Handling

-The backend integrates with the [Dog-Breeds-Dataset](https://github.com/maartenvandenbroeck/Dog-Breeds-Dataset) (5.32GB, 356 breeds, 35 images each).
+The backend uses the [Dog-Breeds-Dataset](https://github.com/maartenvandenbroeck/Dog-Breeds-Dataset) (5.32GB, 356 breeds, 35 images each).

 **Current Implementation:**
+- Real breed images hosted on Google Cloud Storage
-- Uses placeholder images (`placedog.net`) for demo purposes
+- 6,825+ high-quality images (35 per breed for our 195 breeds)
-- Set `use_placeholder = False` in `image_service.py` to use actual dataset

-**For Production:**
-1. Clone the Dog-Breeds-Dataset repository
-2. Download images for the 195 breeds in your dataset
-3. Serve images from local storage or CDN
-4. Update `image_service.py` with correct paths
+- Served via CDN for fast loading
+- Fallback to placeholder if image unavailable

+**Note:** Some breeds may have fewer than 35 images if not available in the original dataset.

 ## 🏗️ Architecture